citp/privacy-policy-historical/a/an/ani/animestatic.com.md

-> *The following text is extracted and transformed from the animestatic.com privacy policy that was archived on 2013-05-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130530164143id_/http%3A//www.animestatic.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the animestatic.com privacy policy that was archived on 2013-12-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131201192741id_/http%3A//www.animestatic.org/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | Watch Anime Online - English Dubbed Anime - Free Anime Episodes

 Game advertisements by [Game Advertising Online](http://www.game-advertising-online.com) require iframes.

+Animestatic has made our Youtube video featuring pictures of our loyal fans! **[WATCH IT HERE](http://www.animestatic.org/news/animestatic-youtube-video/)**!

 **What information does Animestatic collect?**